ronjoshi-unc/event-maps/README.md

 # event-maps

-Competition entry for PackHacks 2021
+Competition team entry for PackHacks 2021

 This project is an online map for social-event planning.